fulldiveVR/FulldiveExtension.FullEmail/SETUP.md

 If the account was configured manually, you likely need to configure the identity manually too.
 Enter the domain name, for example *gmail.com* and tap *Get settings*.
-If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right SMTP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
+If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FullEmail will fill in the host name and port number, else check the setup instructions of your provider for the right SMTP host name, port number and encryption protocol (SSL/TLS or STARTTLS).

-See [this FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md#FAQ9) about using aliases.
+See [this FAQ](https://github.com/M66B/FullEmail/blob/master/FAQ.md#FAQ9) about using aliases.

 ## Grant permissions - to access contact information

-If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant permission to read contact information to FairEmail.
+If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant permission to read contact information to FullEmail.
 Just tap *Grant* and select *Allow*.

 ## Setup battery optimizations - to continuously receive emails

 On recent Android versions, Android will put apps to sleep when the screen is off for some time to reduce battery usage.
-If you want to receive new emails without delays, you should disable battery optimizations for FairEmail.
+If you want to receive new emails without delays, you should disable battery optimizations for FullEmail.
 Tap *Manage* and follow the instructions.

 ## Questions or problems

-If you have a question or problem, please [see here](https://github.com/M66B/FairEmail/blob/master/FAQ.md) for help.
+If you have a question or problem, please [see here](https://github.com/M66B/FullEmail/blob/master/FAQ.md) for help.